Trail it up in Bend, Oregon

 - Trail directory | Bend Parks and Recreation District

 - Pilot Butte

 - Popular Bend hiking trails

 - 12 Best Running Trails in America, According to People Who Run for a Living

 Hit the trails: Snowshoeing

-With the recent heavy snowfall, you may want to strap on some snowshoes and do some mountain (or in town) exploring.
+With snow covering trails in higher elevations, you may want to strap on some snowshoes and explore.
 Make sure you have the correct gear (all available to rent or purchase in town ) and head up to the trails for some peaceful – or heart-pounding – snowy adventures away from the hustle and bustle.